ionic-team/ionic-portals/website/docs/for-android/getting-started.md

 ## Creating a Portal via PortalManager

 The [PortalManager](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html) provides convenience functions to handle the storing and retrieving of information about Portals used in your app.
-When using it, we recommend creating your portals in the custom `Application` class in the same place where Portals is registered so that all the required information for Portals to function is available immediately to the SDK every time the app is launched.
+When using it, we recommend creating your portals in the custom `Application` class so that all the required information for Portals to function is available immediately to the SDK every time the app is launched.
 If you prefer to have more granular control over the creation and storing of Portals data, and where it occurs in your app, we recommend creating Portals using the [PortalBuilder](./getting-started.md#creating-a-portal-via-portalbuilder).

-After registering via the [PortalManager.register()](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html#-1847662668%2FFunctions%2F-149544105) function, you can create Portals.
 Use the [PortalManager](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html) to quickly create a [Portal](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html) and link it to an XML layout.

 <Tabs
 defaultValue="kt"